smlum/git-workshop/README.md

 ## About

-This workshop will introduce you to git and GitHub.
-These tools are very cool and are industry standards for collaborative coding.
+This workshop will introduce you to git and GitHub, two industry standards for tracking projects.

 You'll leave this workshop knowing how to: